Age Pension eligibility

 What is the income test for the Age Pension?

-The Centrelink income test is the limit on how much money you can receive each fortnight and still be eligible to get some Age Pension.
+The Centrelink income test is used to work out how much money you can earn each fortnight and still be eligible for the Age Pension.

-If your total income is less than the limit, you could get the Age Pension, as long as you also meet their other eligibility requirements.
+If your total income is less than this amount, you could get a part or full Age Pension, as long as you also meet other eligibility requirements.

 What's included